pondrejk/dizzer/chap-definitions.md

 It is not within the scope of this thesis (and within the author's powers) to consider all directions and areas where cartography and geoinformation science may be impacted by big data.
 The whole project of GIS might need to to be rethinked again, but this is not unprecedented. rom desktop GIS (1960s) to the Web GIS (1980s), and the distributed GIS (1990s), to the cloud GIS (2010s), it is well known that the development of GIS is greatly influenced by computer science technology (@yang2010geospatial).
 Another turn in GIS might come as a response to big data.

-## 1.4 Assessing impacts and opportunities rather than seeking definitions
+## 1.4 Assessing impacts, threats and opportunities rather than seeking definitions

 Often times big data are described indirectly by the impacts (real or imagined) they have on the society.
 For some authors, the debate on the definition of big data may be dismissed as unproductive.
 The popularity of the term itself may diminish like many other new technologies that became part of the notorios hype cycle ^[Hype cycles describe how expectations from emerging technologies evolve with time.
 Stages in the cycle are:  *innovation trigger*, *peak of inflated expectations*, *trough of disillusionment*, *slope of enlightenment*, and *plateau of productivity*.
 The expected duration of cycle differs per technology, and some technologies may never reach productivity in the foreseeable future.
 Hype cycles are a construction of the Gartner consultancy that issues regular reports, see for example @gartner2018].
 Many ideas in the IT industry exist under changing or concurrent names, and big data have indeed a lot in common with concepts such as *data mining*, *business intelligence* or *visual analytics* to name just a few.
 But we should not forget that even though the technological industry is largely fashion-driven, its societal impacts are real, though maybe unevenly distributed.